Pain in labour

 The next question to ask is how is Hypnobirthing beneficial?
 Hypnobirthing allows the body to work at its own pace and facilitates easier birthing by using relaxation and visualisation to speed the release of endorphins and effect shorter labour through the release of oxytocin.
 When a mother and her birth companion learn to identify the emotional waves before and during labour and how to release them, the mother feels confident, free of fear and can achieve a relaxed state.

 The constricting hormones are overridden when the body relaxes naturally.
-Learning to understand the concept of living in a relaxed state (or in the parasympathetic system) and avoiding being in the stressed and fear state, sympathetic defence will ensure a calm and gentle birth.
+Learning to understand the concept of living in a relaxed state (or in the parasympathetic system) and avoiding being in a stressed and fearful state, the sympathetic defence will ensure a calm and gentle birth.
 Fear can also cause the arteries leading to the uterus muscles to constrict and become tense, creating pain.
-In the absence of fear, the muscles relax and become pliable and the cervix is able to naturally thin and open as the body pulsates rhythmically in the ‘up’ stage of labour.
+In the absence of fear, the muscles relax and become pliable and the cervix can naturally thin and open as the body pulsates rhythmically in the ‘up’ stage of labour.

 Normally there are two systems within the autonomic nervous system which controls the communication network in the body.
 They are called the sympathetic and parasympathetic nervous systems.
 The sympathetic nervous system whose role is to act as the body’s defence mechanism is triggered when we are stressed, frightened or startled.
 It creates the fight, flight or freeze response within the body.